poojithajv/Kratin-Assignment/README.md

 4. Smart lighting: The technology will alter the lighting in the home automatically to guarantee that the older person has appropriate lighting and can avoid falls.

 5. Remote monitoring: The system would allow carers or family members to remotely watch the old person's activity and receive alerts in the event of any unusual activity or an emergency.

+One Case:  Medication Management
+Many elderly people take multiple medications each day, and may have difficulty remembering which medications to take and when to take them.
+A medication management system can help ensure that elderly people are taking their medications as prescribed, and can also provide alerts and reminders to take medications on time.

+This program generates an HTML table with columns for the name of the medication, the dosage, the time it should be taken, and a checkbox to mark whether the medication has been taken.
+The medication reminder can be updated as needed, and the HTML page can be displayed on a computer or mobile device to help elderly people stay on track with their medication schedule.
+The medication reminder can also include features such as reminders, tracking of medication completion, and communication with healthcare providers to ensure that elderly people are getting the care they need.